jesusmpds/webflow-cms-variants/README.md

 Sizes being a field on the Product CMS that has a comma separated list of values, e.g:

 "Small,Medium,Large"

+## Image

+For image change functionality the main product image needs to have the custom attribute: fc-image=""

+## Price

+For real time price change on variant selection the price element must have the custom attribute: fc-price=""

+## Stock

+For stock change functionality the stock element needs to have the custom element:

+fc-stock=""

 ## Script Configurations